dispatchrabbi/show-notes/reference/post.md

 Send your questions (text or voice memo) to questions@linguisticsafterdark.com, or find us as @lxadpodcast on Twitter, Instagram, and Facebook.

 ## Credits:
 Linguistics After Dark is produced by Emfozzing Enterprises.
 Eli edits, Jenny transcribes, and Sarah does show notes.
-Our music is  [“Covert Affair” by Kevin MacLeod](https://incompetech.filmmusic.io/song/3558-covert-affair/).
+Our music is ["Covert Affair" by Kevin MacLeod](https://incompetech.filmmusic.io/song/3558-covert-affair/).

 And until next time… if you weren’t consciously aware of your tongue in your mouth, now you are :)